-Display photos and bios of the RD staff on the company bulletin board, including name, position, length of service, special credentials and alma maters.
+Display photos and bios of the RDN staff on the company bulletin board, including name, position, length of service, special credentials and alma maters.
 Note the combined number of years of nutritional expertise of your team.

 Here are some other ideas: